exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 #### When to recalculate star distribution

 [Your star distribution](https://conicgames.github.io/exponentialidle/stars) does not need to be updated the most often but should be done if it has been a while since you last did.
-A good rule of measurement is every ee1000 to ee2000 gain to your highest reached \\(f(t)\\) as any closer between breaks normally won't be significant enough.
+A good rule of measurement is every ee1000 to ee2000 gain to your highest reached \\(f(t)\\), as any closer between breaks normally won't be significant enough.
 The exception to this is during the ee6000 push which, similar to the ee5000 push, redistribution can be handy as it is a long push.

 ### Graduation routing